1886–87 Royal Arsenal F.C. season

+Following their first match, the workers changed the club's name to Royal Arsenal Football Club; a club committee was formed as Danskin and Beardsley were voted captain and vice-captain respectively.
+Royal Arsenal won their first home game 6–1 on Plumstead Common against Erith on 8 January 1887.
+Facilities in local pubs were often used as changing rooms and administrative hubs during the season.
+In their first season, the club played ten friendly games; scoring 36 goals goals and conceding eight.
+They faced five different opponents twice, both home and away.

+Establishment

 The club was formed by David Danskin and other workers from the Royal Arsenal, Woolwich.
 Early games were played under the name Dial Square.

 Home games were played on an area of Plumstead Common that is now bordered by Heavitree Road, Waverley Crescent and St John's Terrace.
 Players used The Star Inn public house in Jago Close as a dressing room.

 The club's first match was against Eastern Wanderers on 11 December 1886.
 The match was played on a piece of scrap land in what is now Tiller Road on the Isle of Dogs.

 In his book "Forward, Arsenal!", Bernard Joy gave the team line-up for first match as: Beardsley, Danskin, Porteous, Gregory, Bee, Wolfe, Smith, Moy, Whitehead, Morris, Duggan.
 However, in 1953 Robert Thompson claimed that he played in the first game (along with Wells in place of Morris and Duggan) and scored the first goal.
-Further, it has been found that Fred Beardsley played for Nottingham Forest in the F.A.
-Cup that day.
+Further, it has been found that Fred Beardsley played for Nottingham Forest in the FA Cup that day.

 Thompson also claimed to have suggested the name Royal Arsenal.
 From Thompson's account, it appears that the first game played as Royal Arsenal was against Millwall Rovers on 5 February 1887.